 Reluctantly, she lifted the offending hand to see whether or not it was bleeding.
 Her heart rate slowed.
 Clear residue from the pool dripped from her fingers, and onto her face, absolutely harmless.
 Tifa stood and surveyed the area for a safer way to climb back up her crater's wall.
 She'd scared herself enough for one morning.

 As she spotted a potentially gentler path, a large air pocket surfaced in the center of the pool, creating a huge bubble.
 Mildly peeved, Tifa picked up a small rock, and tossed it in to pop it.

 When it burst, a thin, black outline formed around the spot where the bubble had risen.
 The Lifestream stirred, shifting slightly, and it was gone.

 Tifa shook her head.
 She wouldn't be visiting this place again for a long while…

 Very special thanks to:

 -Danko Kaji.
-Without your help over the past year and a half, I would have never been able to break free of my too-formal writing style, and I would have never written this.
+Without your help prior to the start of this story, I would have never been able to break free of my too-formal writing style, and I would have never written this.

 -Telya.
-You've been following this from the very start, and your reviews were the most thoughtful.
+You followed this from the very start, and your reviews were the most thoughtful.
 I can honestly credit you with keeping me from developing writer's block on a number of occasions.

 -Carrie88.
 From the time you started reading it, you've faithfully left encouraging reviews.
 You have no idea how much that means to a paranoid person like me, who too easily believes she's messed it all up.